 Weekly wet season water type composites are then created to minimise the image area contaminated by dense cloud cover and intense sun glint (Álvarez-Romero et al. 2013).
-The minimum colour-class value of each cell/week is used to map the colour class with the maximum turbidity per pixel for each week of the wet season (i.e., assuming the colour classes represented a gradient in turbidity i.e., CC1 > CC2 > CC3 > CC4 > CC5 > CC6).
+The minimum WS or maximum FU value of each pixel/week is used to keep the colour class with the highest turbidity level for each wet season week (i.e., assuming the colour classes represented a gradient in turbidity i.e., WS colour class (CC)1 > CC2 > .. > CC6 or (FU22 > FU21 > FU 20 > ... > FU1).

 All weekly composites are automatically cleaned.
 The aim of cleaning is to minimise the image area contaminated by dense cloud cover and intense sun glint, and to remove shallow water interference around reefs.
-In all cases the effect of these phenomena can be that offshore waters are misclassified as, for example, primary waters (CC 1-4).
+In all cases the effect of these phenomena can be that offshore waters are misclassified as, for example, primary/Type I waters (CC 1-4 or FU ≥ 10).
 To minimise these effects an automated process is applied to the rasters that has the effect of sequentially infilling contiguous water-type areas one colour class at a time from CC7 (ambient ocean water) inwards towards the coast.
 This processing is performed using Python 2.7.3 (Python Software Foundation 2012) and ArcGIS 10.7 (ESRI, 2019).
 Infilling is achieved using the following steps: 1) Raster to Polygon conversion (not simplified), 2) Union (no gaps) then 3) removal, using Erase, of an external polygon, and 4) Polygon to Raster conversion.
 This process generates a separate raster mask (values 1 or 0) for each colour class, and the final cleaned raster is created by adding the component raster masks.

 Whilst this process is effective at removing noise offshore it can occasionally have the effect of removing areas of turbid coastal and plume water if they are not directly connected to the coast.
 To counter this, a final step is included in the cleaning process whereby waters classified as CC1 and CC2 (i.e. values < 3) in the cleaned raster are replaced with pixels of CC1 and CC2 in the original raster, using Con (Spatial Analyst).
 Thus, pixels adjacent to the coast that are classified as highly turbid water are kept and pixels within otherwise contiguous water types offshore are removed.
 The script is occasionally re-run using a different value than 3 in cases where moderately turbid inshore waters have evidently being removed during the cleaning process but that was not required this year.
 Extra cleaning steps can sometimes be applied to weeks with large residual noise (manual cleaning or exclusion of very noisy day images from the database) if needed.